tradeflows/v1-core-starknet/README.md

 [TradeFlows](http://www.tradeflows.io) is a decentralised Commerce Protocol on [StarkNet](https://starkware.co/starknet/).
 Our goal is to provide a set of on-chain tools that allow our community to to build the best commercial experiences between each other in a transparent, permissionless and trustless manner.

+We are very proud to have received a grant from the Starkware!

 <p align="center">
   <img width="200" src="assets/StarkNet_logo.png" />
 </p>

 Current centralised trading workflows are:
 - Uncertain